 - 1. Select the symbol "&" and then place them on the diagram. - 2.
-Select the arrow, and link "P", "&", " \square " and " \blacksquare ". - 3.
-To delete a placed symbol, select the symbol and press \times button in the toolbar. - → Note: The arrows represent causal relationship and "&", "|", etc. are logical operators.
+Select the arrow, and link "P", "&", "□" and "■". - 3.
+To delete a placed symbol, select the symbol and click \times in the toolbar. - → Note: The arrows represent causal relationship and "&", "|", etc. are logical operators.
 Created logical relation can also be verified by checking consistency with contents of process diagram. - 4.
-Press verify button.

-5. Enzymic activity fields inconsistent with edited logical relation are highlighted in red.
+Press verify button. - 5.
+Enzymic activity fields inconsistent with edited logical relation are highlighted in red.